 “I thought that cruiser would be a big deal.
 We put the boats in the Chicago boat show and in the New York boat show, and I thought, as I say, would be a great thing.
 It didn’t sell at all.
-I sold only of them, and that was to some guy, I believe from Boston, who persuaded my salesman to let him buy the thing from the New York boat show.
+I sold only one* of them, and that was to some guy, I believe from Boston, who persuaded my salesman to let him buy the thing from the New York boat show.
 I have since rationalized that by the time a person was willing and desirous of spending money to sleep aboard a boat they would probably want a bigger boat than the 18 footer.”

 The 18′ Grand Traverse Cruiser model can be best described as a show boat and was taken to the January 1959 Chicago and New York boat shows to illustrate to consumers the most attractive and best equipped model in the 1959 fleet.
 Almost every major brand offered a small cruiser of some sort to give customers a good choice of models, but not this well equipped.
 The design for this model, like most of the 1959 new models came from the design board of industrial designer Bertil Holm, a former Ford Motor Company designer before joining the Parsons Corporation.